 Repurposing allows you to use your content creation process efficiently and create new content using different formats and media types.

 (Repurposing content helps you tread further online!
 Source: Pixabay)

 Here are just some repurposing strategies you can experiment with:

-- Create infographics from your blog posts and articles and publish these on Pinterest.
+- Create infographics from your blog posts and articles and post these to Pinterest.

 - Rewrite/Create excerpts or summaries from your blog posts and articles and publish these on Facebook, LinkedIn, StumbleUpon, etc.

 - Turn your articles into PDF reports and slide presentations and publish these on sites like SlideShare.com.